Six Nations: Ireland breakdown

 Captain: Rory Best.

-Old dog: If Tommy Bowe, below, was picked on form it belonged to 2013 rather than the current campaign.
+Old dog: If Tommy Bowe was picked on form it belonged to 2013 rather than the current campaign.

 New faces: Two Scannell brothers from Munster.
 Hooker Niall obviously elbowed his way to the front of the milk queue because Rory is a centre.